maxmcd/webtty/readme.md

 ```
 WebTTY uses the wonderful [pions/webrtc](https://github.com/pions/webrtc) for WebRTC communication.
 It currently requires OpenSSL to build.
 More here: [https://github.com/pions/webrtc#install](https://github.com/pions/webrtc#install)

+There were recent breaking api changes in the pions/webrtc library.
+Make sure to run `go get -u github.com/pions/webrtc` if you're running into any installation errors.

 ### Running

 ```shell